My Race to the Finish Line: I’m an Ironman with Type 1

 Editor’s Note: Romain was a member of Beyond Type Run‘s 2018 TCS New York City Marathon Team sponsored by Dexcom and Insulet, makers of the tubeless Omnipod Insulin Management System.
 Learn more about the 2019 Beyond Type Run team here.

 Finally, on Saturday May 12th 2018, I made my dream come true.
 After 10:51:42 of efforts, I became an Ironman.
 And I nailed my blood sugars!
-Check out this graph of my BGLs and what I ate and was doing at the time.
-But most importantly, I advocated for Type 1s with messages written on bandages during my run, that the guy with the microphone at the finish line said while I was crossing: “From France, Romain Ballet.
+Check out this graph of my blood glucose levels (BGLs) and what I ate and was doing at the time.
+But most importantly, I advocated for type 1s with messages written on bandages during my run, that the guy with the microphone at the finish line said while I was crossing: “From France, Romain Ballet.
 You are an Ironman!
-Living with Type 1 diabetes, you beat it young man!
+Living with type 1 diabetes, you beat it young man!
 Yes you are, you are an Ironman.”

 To learn more about the 2019 TCS New York City Marathon Beyond Type Run team click here.